gitter-badger/admin-docs/docs/source/installation.rst

 Install MongoDB
 ---------------
 MongoDB is the only database system currently supported by Effektif.
-In case, you have already an infrastructure that can provide a MongoDB version 2.4.x instance, simply create a new instance for Effektif and skip to the configuration section.
+In case, you have already an infrastructure that can provide a MongoDB version 2.4.x instance, simply create a new instance for Effektif and skip to the section :ref:`configure-mongodb`.
 Otherwise go on with the installation instructions.

 General information about installing MongoDB on different operating systems can be found on:

 http://docs.mongodb.org/v2.4/installation/

 In case you are using Linux, you have the possibilities to install MongoDB using either a package manager like apt-get or downloading the binaries directly.
 It is recommened to use the package manager because it will also setup respective scripts that allow you to start and stop the server easily.
 However, you have to make sure the correct version is installed.
-Subsection Debian explains in more details how to setup MongoDB on Debian and might work as an example for other Linux distributions.
+Subsection :ref:`install-mongodb-debian` explains in more details how to setup MongoDB on Debian and might work as an example for other Linux distributions.

 Remarks for downloading the binaries
 ````````````````````````````````````